Guest Services FAQs

 This is a list of the guest services that the High Desert Museum offers.
 If you have additional questions, please contact us at 541-382-4754 ext.
 273.

-The High Desert Museum offers two classrooms for rent - perfect for art classes, workshops and more!
-Contact us for rental rates or visit Calendar/Activities to find out about upcoming events.
+The High Desert Museum offers two classrooms for rent – perfect for art classes, workshops and more!
+Contact us for rental rates or visit our calendar to find out about upcoming events.

 Strollers are complimentary at Admissions.

-Pets are not allowed within the Museum grounds, for their safety and that of our animals.
+Pets are not allowed within the Museum grounds, for their safety and that of the animals in our care.
 Service animals are the only animals permitted within the grounds.
-During the summer months, the Museum offers airline-style crates where your dog can relax and cool off.
-Water is available - be sure to bring a bowl.
-Ask for a crate key at Admissions.
-Please note that Museum personnel do not monitor the crates - your dog is your responsibility.
+Please see our Service Animal Policy.
+The Museum offers dog kennels, where your dog can relax and cool off in the parking and picnic area.
+Water is available – be sure to bring a bowl.
+Contact Admissions for a key and lock to secure your pet.
+Please note that Museum personnel do not monitor the kennels – your dog is your responsibility.

 Please don’t approach the chipmunks and squirrels on the grounds or offer them food.
 They are wild animals and could bite.
 Please monitor your children around them.

 As a visitor to the Museum, you’re welcome to take videos and still photography for personal, noncommercial use.
 Read our complete Imagery Noncommercial Uses Policy.